What Are Punitive Damages?

 Pursuing Fairness for Colorado Plaintiffs

 While punitive damages may not be available or even advisable in all cases, there are numerous situations in which it makes good sense to explore the possibility of pursuing this type of recovery.
-At the Law Firm of Jeremy Rosenthal, we handle a broad range of personal injury matters that includes:
+At the Law Firm of Jeremy Rosenthal, we handle a broad range of claims that includes:

 - car accidents